Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Framework: Policy Archives for Continual RL

-where the contrastive term enforces augmentation invariance by aligning two views of the same episode and separating them from other episodes, and the distillation term constrains drift on anchor episodes.
-The distillation term reduces representation drift by keeping the student's embeddings of anchor episodes only close to those produced by the frozen teacher so that reference behaviors remain stable while the representation adapts to new tasks.
+The distillation term reduces representation drift by keeping the student's embeddings of anchor episodes only close to those produced by the frozen teacher in both latent direction and scale, so that reference behaviors remain stable while the representation adapts to new tasks.

-\paragraph{Periodic Archive Re-embedding.} After each embedder update, we re-embed previously stored archives in the current latent space: $z_{k,i}^{(t+1)} = \phi_{t+1}(\tau_{k,i})$ so that downstream retrieval and geometry analysis are performed in a consistent coordinate system.
+\paragraph{Periodic Archive Re-embedding.} After each embedder update, we re-embed previously stored archives in the current latent space by recomputing each elite's policy-level descriptor from its stored evaluation episodes under the updated embedder and global normalizer: $z_{k,i}^{(t+1)} = \mathcal{N}_{t+1}\!\left(\frac{1}{M}\sum_{m=1}^{M}\phi_{t+1}(\tau_{k,i}^{(m)})\right)$.
+Here, $\mathcal{N}_{t+1}$ denotes the global latent normalizer refit after the boundary update; see App.~\ref{app:global_normalizer}.
+This ensures that downstream retrieval and geometry analysis are performed in a consistent coordinate system.